davidjin7/davidjin7/README.md

 ## I'm Felix Ong
   - Currently working as Data Analyst in Financial industry
-  - start using Github to record my learning
+  - start using Github to record my learning pathway to become a data scientist

 ## 🛠 Languages and tools
+  - Python
+  - SAS
+  - SQL
+  - Powerbi

 ## 🌱 I’m currently learning